Anton Palepoi: Professional career

-Personal
+Personal life

 Palepoi was born to Tony and Tutaga Palepoi, both Brigham Young University graduates.
 His father played for the Samoa national rugby union team.
-His younger brother Tenny Palepoi is a defensive lineman for the San Diego Chargers.
+His younger brother Tenny Palepoi was a defensive lineman for the San Diego Chargers.

 Also had a small appearance in the movie Wish Upon a Star starring Katherine Heigl which was filmed at Hunter High School.